gobblegoob/Direct-Host-Scan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Use this to look up Outside Host IP addresses and look for domain data.
+Use this to look up Outside Host IP addresses from  and look for domain data.
 That data will allow you to drop those identified IP addresses into your chosen host groups.
+This will perform a Flow Query to identify unknown outside hosts.
+It will then connect to the hosts and use certificate information to classify these IP's into hostgroups.

+Since for some services - IP's can change frequently.
+There is also a Hostgroup Cleanup script which can attempt to connect to identified IPs and validate that they are still current.
+If not - they will be removed from the hostgroup.

 <p align="right">(<a href="#top">back to top</a>)</p>